syarbeats/jpa-servlet-jta/README.md

 Step
 ```
-1. Create datasource at Context.xml in Folder [ApacheTomcat]/Conf
+1. Create database jpa_three and then Create datasource at Context.xml in Folder [ApacheTomcat]/Conf
    Copy the following datasource definition below to context.xml

    <Resource